left-arrow.svg

 Income tax

-Income tax of side business trade license and employee tax are merged and declared in one tax report with all tax discounts and bonuses for the full previous tax year.
+Income tax of side business trade license, employee employment income, and trade license income for the full year are merged and declared in one tax report with all tax discounts and bonuses for the full previous tax year.

 Czech online tax calculator